localgovdrupal/localgov_moderngov_tpl/README.md

 Both link and asset URLs in the page are rendered as absolute URLs.

+## Page template
+Most sites will need a customized ModernGov page template for their themes.
+The page template provided with this module is meant to serve as an example of how the ModernGov tokens could be place in a page template.

 ## Good to know
 - Relative URLs **hardcoded** in theme templates or blocks **cannot** be rendered as absolute URLs.
 - [ModernGov test URL](https://reversecms.moderngov.co.uk/).
 This is behind HTTP authentication.